BusinessQuarterly Report9 min readPublished May 11, 2026

 Read time9 min

-This retrospective covers what shipped in capital terms across H1 2026 — headline rounds by sector, valuation medians, the four sector concentrations that defined the period, geographic distribution, the four governing trend lines, and a scenario-bracketed projection for H2.
-Read it as planning input for positioning, vendor selection, and competitive analysis.
+This retrospective covers what had shipped in capital terms by May 16, 2026 — the headline mega-rounds defining the period so far, valuation discipline by stage, the four sector concentrations behind the broader spend, geographic distribution, the four governing trend lines, and a scenario-bracketed projection for the rest of the year.
+Read it as planning input for positioning, vendor selection, and competitive analysis, not a closed-half tally.

 Key takeaways